Warning: This is only a personal experience; not medical advice. Read Full Disclaimer

 Dietary strategies for managing avoidant restrictive food intake disorder

-Strategy 1: Puree the fruits and vegetables
+Strategy 1: My experience with pureed fruits and vegetables

 Example shown below: